-The Company leases transportation equipment, some office equipment and other equipment, the lease terms usually range from 1 to 3 years.
+The Company leases transportation equipment, parts of office equipment and other equipment, with lease terms of 1 to 3 years.

 Some of the Company's Copier lease agreements contain variable payments terms that are linked to certain volume of use generated from the leased stores, which is very common in the industry of the Company.
 As such variable lease payments do not meet the definition of lease payments, those payments are not included in the measurement of the assets and liabilities.